Crispy Rice Salad

 My Crispy Rice Salad is So Good!

 I first saw this crispy rice salad trend from my friend Kale Junkie and was immediately hooked.
-Every salad needs a crunchy topping and this one was in the form of leftover rice baked in the oven until crispy!
+Every salad needs a crunchy topping, and this one was made of leftover rice baked in the oven until crispy!

-Persian tahdig is the OG crispy rice an entire pot of rice with a crispy browned bottom (it’s incredible).
-I used a similar idea here by mixing rice with yogurt, olive oil, and turmeric and toasting it in the oven until it was super crunchy, and then combing it with the vegetables, herbs, and dressing from this Mediterranean rice salad.
+Persian Tahdig is the OG crispy rice, an entire pot of rice with a crispy browned bottom (it’s incredible).
+I used a similar idea here by mixing rice with yogurt, olive oil, and turmeric and toasting it in the oven until it was super crunchy, and then combining it with the vegetables, herbs, and dressing from this Mediterranean rice salad.

 Crispy Rice Salad Ingredients